danthelion/cloudbuild-terraform-lab/README.md

 ## Task 7 - Add the missing terraform apply step to the cloudbuild file.

 Almost everything is in place for our automated infrastructure deploymend pipeline, but the last step, `terraform apply` is missing from the build definiton file!
+Let's fix this quickly.

 1. Take a look at `cloudbuild.yaml`.
 2. Add a third step in the build process to call `terraform apply`.
 The previous two steps can be used as examples.
 Make